How To Avoid Cashier’s Check Scams and Fraud

-Scammers hire mystery shoppers for a phony bank or wire transfer service, for which the shopper gets a check to deposit in his account and is asked to wire the funds to a third party.
+Scammers hire mystery shoppers for a phony bank or wire transfer service, for which the shopper gets a check to deposit in his account and is asked to wire funds to a third party.

 Alternatively, the scammer might offer a cashier’s check worth more than the purchase price, seemingly as a show of good faith, and ask the seller to refund the extra money via wire transfer.

-For these common scams, the scammer sends the remote worker a check and asks the worker to deposit the check into their personal account and wire the additional money to the scammer or a third party.
+For these common scams, the scammer sends the remote worker a check and asks the worker to deposit it into their personal account and wire the additional money to the scammer or a third party.

 Are Cashier’s Checks Safe?

-How to Spot a Fake Cashier’s Check
+How To Spot a Fake Cashier’s Check

-How to Protect Yourself From Cashier’s Check Scams
+How To Protect Yourself From Cashier’s Check Scams

 Here are some tips for avoiding scams and protecting yourself from cashier’s check fraud: